rallyhealth/play-json-ops/README.md

 - ScalaCheck generators for JsValue, JsArray, and JsObject
 - Formats for scala.concurrent.Duration
 - UTCFormats for org.joda.time.DateTime
-- Compile-time Json.oformat and Json.owrites macros
+- Compile-time Json.oformat and Json.owrites macros (Play 2.3 only)

 # Getting Started